 Google put the ax on my once favorite OnTheFLy Matrix app.
-It ran on the Google ITA Matrix flight engine which I’ve used to great success.
+It ran on the Google ITA Matrix flight engine, which I’ve used to great success.
 Now with the coolest app out of the market, it’s ripe for another one to take its place.

 Some are cool and neat.
-There are some that are very functional but ugly to look at.
-Some make you want to toss your phone into a deep ravine so you don’t end up throwing yourself over instead.
+Some are very functional but ugly to look at.
+Some make you want to toss your phone into a deep ravine, so you don’t end up throwing yourself over instead.

 No way I say, only the Matrix can do that!
-But with the matrix out of the way, I’m excited to say, the alternatives are equally good.
-Really good.
+But with the matrix out of the way, I’m excited to announce; the alternatives are equally good.
+Good.

 I’ve already gone through the pains and disappointments.
 The fascinating features.
 The cool interfaces.
 The slow load times.
 The “WTH were they thinking” when they designed this thing?

 So let’s get started!

-When you start the app, it automatically shows you the option to pick a flight from where you are and to wherever you want to go.
-When you press search, it shows you a list of flights available that matched your criteria(s).
+When you start the app, it automatically shows you the option to pick a flight from where you are and wherever you want to go.
+When you press search, it shows you a list of trips available that matched your criteria(s).

 It’s kind of like the Google Flight Matrix on steroids.
 But unlike the latter, Skyscanner can connect you directly to booking services and send your purchases directly to the provider’s booking system.

-Besides flights you can also book hotels and car hires directly within the app.
+Besides flights, you can also book hotels and car hires directly within the app.

 2 – JETRADAR

 Like Skyscanner, Jetradar has an easy to use and intuitive interface.
-I particularly like the Price Calendar they have with cheap flights.
+I particularly like the Price Calendar they have on cheap flights.
 You can filter it to suit your needs and perhaps find a flight that’s super cheap and lines up with your dates.

 3 – ORBITZ / EXPEDIA

 It’s intuitive enough.
 I find it easy to use and find the flights or hotels that I want to book.
-Once you book a hotel or a flight it keeps track of it on the trips tab.
+Once you book a hotel or a flight, it keeps track of it on the trips tab.
 It’s a nice added feature to pull up your bookings and reservations instead of fumbling around trying to find it in your emails.

-They have a loyalty program called Orbucks where you get points every time you make a booking.
+They have a loyalty program called Orbucks, where you get points every time you make a booking.
 You can then use these points to book thousands of hotels worldwide.

 4 – KAYAK